cmb69/fotorama_xh/README.md

 the caption will also be used as `alt` attribute of the HTML `<img>`.
 You can change the value of the `path` attribute, but you must not remove the attribute completely.
-Note that you should not touch the first three lines of the file (the XML and the doctype declaration).
+Note that you should not touch the first line of the file (the XML declaration).

 Furthermore you can specify additional attributes
 (the `path` attribute is mandatory again)